t6aguirre/old-blog/_posts/2019-08-23-intro-statistics.md

 Alongside with these links, I’ll also follow my syllabus at the University of Sao Paulo (unfortunately --  and unusually -- , they don’t have a recent open syllabus of this subject) and use some resources from [MIT Open Course Warehouse](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/index.htm)

 If you know any other resources for learning introductory staticis and probabilty, please, message me!
-I can update this post afterwards.